Bologna is a fascinating city that can keep you busy for a week, but you can manage to experience a lot in three days, too.

 Read next: 10 delicious foods you must eat in Bologna

 The Sanctuary of San Luca

 When you get back into town, I recommend going to The Basilica of San Luca.
 Placed high atop the Colle della Guardia, it’s one of the symbols of Bologna.

-The basilica is connected to the city centre by the longest portico in the world which, with its 666 arches and almost 4 kilometres in length, goes directly from Porta Saragozza to the entrance to the Basilica.
+The basilica is connected to the city center by the longest portico in the world which, with its 666 arches and almost 4 kilometers in length, goes directly from Porta Saragozza to the entrance to the Basilica.

 The city of Bologna started building the portico in 1674 and, during Ascension week, a procession has been walking along it carrying the Byzantine Madonna with Child to the Cathedral since 1433.

 - Walk.
 It takes about an hour to walk up to San Luca.
 The road is quite steep.